 For the different lighting options, we've got some info on our documentation website describing the difference between the options: Keyboard Lighting Options.

 Interconnect cable refers to the cable used to connect both halves of the keyboard together so they can communicate with each other.
 TRRS is commonly used in split keyboards and was the cable used for Rev. 2-4 of the Iris, but we've migrated to using USB-C for interconnect, starting from Rev. 5 and on.

 TRRS does have the potential for shorting issues with the microcontroller if the cable is pulled out while the keyboard is plugged in, while USB-C does not have this issue.

 Hotswap Sockets Pre-Installed

-The Rev. 6 and 7 have MX hotswap sockets pre-installed on the board.
-The Rev. 6 hotswap sockets are made by Kailh, while the ones on the Rev. 7 are made by Outemu.
+The Rev. 6-8 have MX hotswap sockets pre-installed on the board.
+The Rev. 6 and 8 have hotswap sockets made by Kailh, while the ones on the Rev. 7 are made by Outemu or Kailh, depending on PCB batch.
 The sockets only accept MX-compatible switches, so no Alps or Choc switches.

 For the other revisions, if you'd like to be able to hotswap switches, you can solder on Mill-Max sockets.

 For the revisions with encoder support, the positioning of the encoder pins vary between revisions, as shown in the diagram below: